YourRoots Logo

 Children(s): Sarah Porter, Thomas Porter, Samuel PORTER, Dorothy Porter, Johannah Porter, Rachel Porter

-It was in 1622 that Sarah HART was born in Hartford, Hartford, Connecticut, United States, a child of Stephen (Deacon) Hart and Margaret (2nd wife and widow of Nash Smith) Farmington.
-Sarah HART went on to marry Thomas Porter and had children such as Sarah Porter, Thomas Porter, Samuel PORTER, Dorothy Porter, Johannah Porter and Rachel Porter.
-Sarah HART was deceased by 1697 in Farmington, Hartford, Connecticut, United States.
+In 1622, Sarah HART entered the world in Hartford, Hartford, Connecticut, United States, born to Stephen (Deacon) Hart and Margaret (2nd wife and widow of Nash Smith) Farmington.
+Sarah HART married Thomas Porter, and had children including Sarah Porter, Thomas Porter, Samuel PORTER, Dorothy Porter, Johannah Porter, Rachel Porter.
+Sarah HART passed away in 1697 in Farmington, Hartford, Connecticut, United States.

 Find more search results for Sarah HART